Douglas Beaton, Community Member

 Sandra Case, Chair, Community Member

 Ms. Case is responsible for people, project management and process improvement at the Vancouver Fraser Port Authority.
 She joined the Board of Kwantlen Polytechnic University in 2015.
 Ms. Case has more than 20 years of management and legal experience and began her career as a corporate litigator.
 She additionally worked at the University of British Columbia handling bargaining and management exempt issues and led a sectoral people and stakeholder relations portfolio as the Community Social Services Employers' Association as director, human resources and labour relations services.
-Ms. Case holds a Juris Doctor of Law, Honours, from the University of British Columbia and has completed graduate studies in management and leadership with Royal Roads University.
+Ms. Case holds a Juris Doctor of Law, Honours, from the University of British Columbia and has completed graduate studies in management and leadership with Royal Roads University and has completed the ICD-Rotman Directors Education Program.
 Ms. Case acts as an advisor for British Columbia Institute of Technology's academic programs and actively participating in the Canadian Bar Association's volunteer speaker and mentorship programs.
 She has also served as faculty for the Justice Institute and on the Board of the Vancouver Writers' Festival.

 Dr. Alan Davis, President and Vice-Chancellor / ex-officio